-They are two regular ways to mount a PCB over another.
+They are two common ways to mount a PCB over another.
 However, this article presents a different type of technology: castellated PCB.

 Castellations are pretty different from mounting technologies.
 They offer unique ways to solder two PCBs for one application.
 So perhaps the big question here is: What are castellated PCBs?